skyformat99/flow-rt/doc/02_basics.md

 Is change of Information.
 Discrete functionality can be change of continuous or discrete Information.
 Continuous functionality can only be change of continuous Information.
+However continuous functionality can hit a threshold which then triggers a discrete functionality.

 ### Definition of tick
-Is a well defined atomar change of information.
+Is a well defined difference in information.
-Ticks are always discrete while contained functionality can be continuous.
+Ticks are always discrete while contained functionality could be continuous.

 ### Definition of causal chain
-Is a set of consecutive discrete ticks and data/signals or one continuous functionality which can be sliced into a sequence of ticks.
+Is a set of consecutive discrete ticks on data/signals or 1 continuous functionality which can be sliced into a sequence of ticks.

+In theory (not in flow) you can slice continuous functionality into an infinite amount of ticks.

 ### Definition of causality
 Is an integral set of causal chains.